Campus Climate Survey

 - Impact of external environments

-This survey will provide data about the Emory community's commitment to equity and inclusion and the extent to which all of us interact meaningfully with diverse others.
-In the case of our students, the survey will evaluate their feelings of readiness for citizenship in a racially diverse democracy and other important topics.
+This survey has provided data about the Emory community's commitment to equity and inclusion and the extent to which all of us interact meaningfully with diverse others.
+In the case of our students, the survey evaluated their feelings of readiness for citizenship in a racially diverse democracy and other important topics.

 The NACCC survey is a validated survey instrument based on more than a decade of studies at colleges and universities across the country.
 It provides comparative data and recommendations, which will be helpful in gauging Emory's campus climate relative to other participating institutions.
 In addition to the NACCC survey and reports, interested institutions also can access other resources at the USC Race and Equity Center to improve their campus racial climate, including the USC Equity Institutes.